Author: Michele at ScriptureStudy.Guide

 Each person called of God must do all things in faith:

-Those who have not moved all the way into believing through faith that Jesus Christ’s blood has cleansed all, will battle spiritually with things of the world and may seek a way of the physical world to handle it — that way will always cause one to falsely interpret their salvation through the works-based old covenant law.
+Those who have not moved all the way into believing through faith that Jesus Christ’s blood has cleansed all, will battle spiritually with things of the world and may seek a way of the physical world, or of their own works, to handle it — that way will always cause one to falsely interpret their salvation through the works-based Old Covenant law.

 The phrase “I will receive you” in 2 Corinthians 6:17 is a promise that all Christians desire; but those seeking to work for it instead of surrendering their guilt over to Jesus are going to look for another way to attain it — through an earthly work by reverting back under the punitive covenant laws of unclean things.

-Those carrying guilt who are seeking an earthly work to receive approval, also cling to John 14:15 where the Lord says “if you love me, you will keep my commandments.”
-They are trying to prove their love through an earthly work by digging up old punitive laws when all that is needed is to obey God’s commandments — He has written His commandments in our minds and hearts (Jeremiah 31:33).
+Those carrying guilt who are seeking an earthly work to help them receive God’s approval, also cling to John 14:15 where the Lord says “if you love me, you will keep my commandments.”
+They are trying to prove their love through an earthly work by digging up old punitive laws when all that is needed is to obey God’s commandments — He has written His commandments in our minds and hearts (Jeremiah 31:33)… they are no longer on stone… God turned the stone tables to fleshy tables (2 Corinthians 3:3).

 Praise God that He has purified us completely.
 We must walk by faith so we may have TRUE works which are the fruits of the spirit, against such there is no law (Galatians 5:22-23).
 We do not walk by the physical works of our hands.
-Not eating pork is not going to clear our consciences, and not consuming shrimp is going to make us any more accepted by God.
+Not eating pork is not going to clear our consciences, and not consuming shrimp is not going to make us any more accepted by God.
+See Are You Producing Good Fruit?

 We Learn Humility Through Correction